Jswig/marooned-windvane/README.md

 ### Run live reload

-In the root of this repository, run,
+In the root of this repository run
 ```sh
 elmstatic watch
 ```